paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 Once baby has grasped the rattle, then you grab the other end and shake the rattle with him so he can hear the sounds it makes.

-You can also use a rattle for visual tracking.
+**You can also use a rattle for visual tracking**.
 Have your baby engage with the rattle, then move it side to side.

-Another way to use a rattle is to shake it and see if your baby turns their head in response to the noise.
+Another way to use a rattle is to shake it and **see if your baby turns their head in response to the noise**.

 ### Let’s talk

+![](/img/screen-shot-2022-10-06-at-10.24.51-am.png)

 Talk with your baby as much as possible!

-![](/img/screen-shot-2022-10-06-at-10.24.51-am.png)

 What should you talk about?
 Anything and everything!